u-blox/ubxlib/README.md

-        ¦           +---cfg    <-- platform specific config (pins, OS things, MCU HW blocks) ¦           +---runner <-- a build which compiles and links all examples and tests +---lint               <-- Lint checking, used by the test automation +---static_size        <-- A build that measures RAM/flash usage +---common             <-- things common to all platforms, most notably...
+        ¦           +---cfg    <-- platform specific config (pins, OS things, MCU HW blocks) ¦           +---runner <-- a build which compiles and links all examples and tests +---lint               <-- Lint checking, used by the test automation +---static_size        <-- a build that measures RAM/flash usage +---common             <-- things common to all platforms, most notably...
             +---automation     <-- the internal Python automation scripts that test everything ...